Second Chance

 1) to manage and shape central power relationships

-2) to contain or terminate conflicts, prevent terrorism and the proliferation of weapons of mass destruction, and promote collective peacekeeping
+2) to contain or terminate conflicts, prevent terrorism and the proliferation of mass destruction weapons, and promote collective peacekeeping

-The book postulates certain basic strategic conclusions and fundamental guidelines regarding the current moment in history that ought to enlighten future American Presidents.
-Moreover, Americans need to ask themselves whether American society is guided by values, and its government structured in a manner, congenial to effective long-term global leadership.
+This book postulates certain basic strategic conclusions and fundamental guidelines regarding the current moment in history that ought to enlighten future American Presidents.
+Moreover, Americans need to ask themselves whether American society is guided by values and its government structured in a manner congenial to effective long-term global leadership.
 Do they understand the historical moment?

 (and the Spawning of Clashing Historical Views)